Reinforz/platform-status-blog/README.md

 To create a webhook for a discord server go to a Discord server's settings and follow the path of "Apps > Integrations > Webhooks > New Webhook".
 The webhook should be created now.
 Click on it and then click on "Copy Url" as we need it to send messages to discord.

-A package, `node-fetch` has to be installed as well if your node version is less than `18`:
+We also have to make http requests in our script.
+There are a lot of packages available in npm but I will go with `node-fetch` in this tutorial.
+The `node-fetch` package only needs to be installed if your node version is less than `18` as it is build into `node` otherwise.
+We will install it by using the following command:
 ```bash
 npm install node-fetch
 ```